beyondgrep/ack2/README.md

       include or exclude, etc, *but* these are only included so you don't need to ship an ackrc file to a new machine.
 You may tell ack to disregard these defaults if you like.

+* In addition to the classic `--thpppt` option to draw Bill the Cat, `ack --bar` will draw (of course) Admiral Ackbar.